 What sets this recipe apart is the addition of marmalade and a dash of orange zest.
 The combination of the citrus flavours with the warm spices from the hot cross buns is a match made in heaven.

-For more orange-spiked desserts, try this easy, moist chocolate orange cake.
+For more orange-spiked desserts, try this easy, moist chocolate orange cake, or this Tunisian orange and almond cake.

 Jump to: